 - Committee Member : Phine Dahle

-Sue has lived in Southampton for over 40 years, not that she expected to be here for so long!
-She moved from Shirley to Portswood and Gordon Avenue in 1992 and enjoys the mix of people and proximity to the Common.
-She has worked in many parts of the city and surroundings as a locum Pharmacist but was glad to retire and concentrate on the garden!
+I have lived in Southampton for over 40 years, not that I expected to be here for so long!
+I moved from Shirley to Portswood and Gordon Avenue in 1992 and enjoy the mix of people and proximity to the Common.
+I have worked in many parts of the city and surroundings as a locum Pharmacist but was glad to retire and concentrate on the garden!
 The OARA has been a great way to meet people.

-I am a retired head teacher, and since retirement I have led a successful campaign to persuade the council to maintain a branch of out of school educational provision.
+I am a retired head teacher and since retirement I have led a successful campaign to persuade the council to maintain a branch of out-of-school educational provision.
 I have also managed to get double yellow lines in our section of Avenue Road.
 I am a musician playing a number of instruments.
-I also run a ukulele group and I teach ukulele in a local primary school.
+I also run a ukulele group.
 Having lived here for 35 years and loved the area, I am keen on helping to make it a better place to live for the whole community.

 I came to Southampton in 1987, moving here to be with my now husband and becoming a Saints’ season ticket holder in the process.
 We have lived in Gordon Avenue since 1990.
 I retired as a secondary headteacher in 2013 and since then have enjoyed having more time to join in with community life, including through OARA and as a governor at Bevois Town Primary School.